 Residency Requirements: Eligibility to receive a degree requires the completion of the equivalent of nine months of full-time work taken in residence at the University, during which time at least thirty semester hours of residence credit must be earned.
 Anyone transferring to the University will be required to earn at least fifteen hours credit in the major and nine hours credit in the minor in residence prior to graduation.
 Of the last thirty semester hours offered for graduation, at least twenty four must be completed in residence at the University.
 This provision does not reduce the minimum residence requirement stated above.
 This regulation is binding even though the student has sufficient hours of credit otherwise to meet requirements of the major and minor.

-There is no limit on the number of credit hours that may be transferred to the University, however, a maximum of sixty semester hours (exclusive of four activity hours in physical education) transferred from a two year college may be applicable toward a baccalaureate degree.
-The equivalent of two full years’ work (sixty semester hours) earned at the senior college level will be required for a baccalaureate degree.
+There is no limit on the number of credit hours that may be transferred to the university; however, a maximum of sixty semester hours transferred from a two-year institution may be applicable toward a baccalaureate degree.
+The equivalent of two full years’ work (sixty semester hours) at the senior college level will be required for a baccalaureate degree, with one exception: students transferring to UCA under the terms of a negotiated associate-to-baccalaureate articulation-transfer agreement will fulfill this requirement by completing all requirements beyond the associate degree requirements at the senior college level.